 The main difference between a standard king and a California king is length.
 California kings are 4 inches longer and 4 inches narrower than standard kings.
 The main question you will want to ask yourself when deciding between the two is, where do you want the extra room?
 If you or your partner are on the taller side, you may prefer the additional legroom.
 If you both toss and turn during the night, you may want the extra sleep space.

 A new mattress will likely be a significant investment, so you should first consider what amount you are comfortable paying.
 That being said, a new mattress will not necessarily cost as much as you may think.
 Many online mattress companies are selling high-quality mattresses for around $1000.

 While shopping for online mattresses, there are a few price concerns to keep in mind.
 A low price mattress, around $300, may not be the best quality and will likely break down quickly.
-In turn, mattresses that feature organic fabrics, smart technology, pillow tops, and various cooling features may increase the cost of the mattress.
+Mattresses that feature organic fabrics or pillow tops may increase the cost of the mattress.

 The most important thing will be that you get a mattress that works for your needs, at a cost that will not hurt your budget.

 Armed with your new knowledge, you may feel ready to start shopping around for your next mattress.
 But there are a few more concerns that you will want to make note of before you get going.